hamid1882/lrnr-interview-project/README.md

 Tasks:

-1 - Hamburger Menu – Provides options for users to switch modules – Onclick opens a drawer 2 – Items render options.
-Allows to switch between a tree view to a graph view.
-3 - Graph view of the items (just a tab - no need to have any functional view) 4 – Controls to add containers
+1 - Hamburger Menu – Provides options for users to switch modules – Onclick opens a drawer \n 2 – Items render options.
+Allows to switch between a tree view to a graph view. \n 3 - Graph view of the items (just a tab - no need to have any functional view) \n 4 – Controls to add containers \n
-5 – Hierarchical view of the items
+5 – Hierarchical view of the items \n
-6 – Controls to add items to containers
+6 – Controls to add items to containers \n
-7 – Current active item
+7 – Current active item \n
-8 – Editing options available to format a word
+8 – Editing options available to format a word \n
-9 – Formatting options for the section heading
+9 – Formatting options for the section heading \n
-10 – Providing options to add widgets like Video, Assessment-Item, etc.
-11 – Option to invite more team members for collaboration 12 – User options to update the profile, switch the authoring-theme, logout, etc.
+10 – Providing options to add widgets like Video, Assessment-Item, etc. \n 11 – Option to invite more team members for collaboration \n 12 – User options to update the profile, switch the authoring-theme, logout, etc. \n

 # Getting Started with Create React App